sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

 start: 2026-10-09T19:00:48.911Z
 end: 2026-11-01T23:38:48.944Z
 heading: Think you know the Middle East?
 Think again!
+description: >-
-description: "**ReOrient 2026 Festival of Short Plays** celebrates the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East. **ReOrient 2026 Forum**, a convening of artists, academics, activists produced in partnership with **[MENA Theater Makers Alliance](https://www.menatheater.org)**, will take place during the run of the festival in San Francisco."
+  **ReOrient 2026 Festival of Short Plays** celebrates the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East.
+The 30th anniversary lineup is diverse in content and style, with 5 plays selected from 83 submissions, highlighting a multiplicity of Middle Eastern perspectives and identities.

+  **ReOrient 2026 Forum**, a convening of artists, academics, activists produced in partnership with **[MENA Theater Makers Alliance](https://www.menatheater.org)**, will take place during the run of the festival in San Francisco.
 background: ""
 titleimage: ""
 program: null
 videos: []
-writer: Hassan Abdulrazzak, Banafsheh Hassani, Sapehr Jafari, Hannah Khalil, and Ahmed Masoud.
+writer: Hassan Abdulrazzak, Banafsheh Hassani, Sapehr Jafari, Hannah Khalil, and Ahmed Masoud
 director: " Wynne Chan, Nabra Nelson, Salim Razawi, and Torange Yeghiazarian"
 featuring: ""
 designteam: ""